EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ### Code Management and Versioning

-The Version Control System, in this case git, will provide code management and versioning of everything E-SOH related.
+The Version Control System, in this case github, will provide code management and versioning of everything project related.

 ### Bug Tracking and Issue Resolution

-The VCS platform, in this case Github, will also provide bug tracking and issue resolution of everything E-SOH related.
+The VCS platform, in this case Github, will also provide bug tracking and issue resolution of everything project related.

 ### Feature Enhancements and Roadmap

-The VCS platform, in this case Github, will also provide feature and enhancement tracking and milestones of everything E-SOH related.
+The VCS platform, in this case Github, will also provide feature and enhancement tracking and milestones of everything project related.

 ### Documentation and Training

-Initially the VCS platform, in this case Github, will also contain all E-SOH documentation.
+Initially the VCS platform, in this case Github, will also contain all project documentation.
 As soon as the system is working in a beta version user documentation and training material will be developped.
 This material will be made available on the platform which will be chosen in RODEO Work Package 7.

 ### Support Channels and SLAs